DavideDelVecchio/azure-m2c-wgm/docs/03_development_computer_setup.md

 isn't pertinent; choose a name that's consistent with you organization standards.
 This creates a SP with the default role of 'Contributor'.

-**Capture the JSON output of this command - you set these values in env.sh, below.**

 ```
 $ az ad sp create-for-rbac --name MongoToCosmosMigration
 ```

+**Capture the JSON output of this command - you set these values in env.sh, below.**.
+These Service Principal environment variable values will be referenced in generated script **az_login_sp.sh** used later in the migration process.

+Note that the **az login** command allows you to login either from an interactive web browser with a given code, or in a non-interactive manner with a Service Principal.
+When executing "az login" in a VM terminal session, then the Service Principal approach must be used.

 ## Environment Variables (env.sh)